 Nut: The nut is positioned where the neck joins the headstock.
 The strings pass through grooves in the nut to maintain correct spacing.
-The nuts used on electric guitars are quite often made from synthetic materials and when a tremolo bar is in use players will often use a locking nut.
+The nuts used on electric guitars are often made from synthetic materials, and players will often use a locking nut when a tremolo bar is in use.

 Fretboard: The fretboard is a piece of wood attached to the neck of the guitar.

-Neck: The neck is the long piece (or several pieces) of wood that connects the headstock to the body of the guitar.
-The fretboard is then attached to the to the neck.
+Neck: The neck is the long piece (or several pieces) of wood that connects the headstock to the guitar’s body.
+The fretboard is then attached to the neck.

-Strings: There are usually six metal strings on an electric guitar, although there are variations found with more or less strings including the one string Unitar.
+Strings: There are usually six metal strings on an electric guitar, although variations are found with more or fewer strings, including the one-string Unitar.

-Frets: The frets of the guitar are found on the fretboard, they are usually made of metal and run perpendicular to the strings.
+Frets: The frets of the guitar are found on the fretboard.
+They are usually made of metal and run perpendicular to the strings.
 The frets allow the player to change the pitch of the strings.
-This is done by pressing down behind a fret to change the vibrating length of the string and in turn changing the pitch.
+This is done by pressing down behind a fret to change the string’s vibrating length and, in turn, change the pitch.

-Strap Buttons: The strap buttons on an electric guitar allows the player to attach a strap to their guitar to allow for more comfort whilst playing.
+Strap Buttons: The strap buttons on an electric guitar allow the player to attach a strap to their guitar to allow for more comfort whilst playing.

 Body: The body of the electric guitar can widely vary in shape depending on the style and maker of the guitar.
-The different types of electric guitar body include solid-body, chambered body, and full hollow-body.
-They can also be found in variety of fun shapes!
+The different electric guitar bodies include solid-body, chambered body, and full hollow-body.
+They can also be found in a variety of fun shapes!

-Pick Guard: The pick guard protect the guitar from scratches and dents at the point of most contact.
+Pick Guard: The pickguard protects the guitar from scratches and dents at the point of most contact.

-Tremolo Bar: The tremolo bar is a type of vibrato system on an electric guitar.
-The bar changes the tension of the strings which as a result adds vibrato to the sound.
+Tremolo Bar: The tremolo bar is a vibrato system on an electric guitar.
+The bar changes the tension of the strings, which as a result, adds vibrato to the sound.
 The tremolo bar is also known as the whammy bar, the vibrato bar, and the vibrato arm.

 Pickup Selector Switch: The pickup selector switch on an electric guitar allows the player to select which pickup to use.

-Tone and Volume Controls: The tone and volume controls, also know as the pots, allow the player to control the volume and tone of the guitar.
+Tone and Volume Controls: The tone and volume controls, also known as the pots, allow the player to control the volume and tone of the guitar.

 Output Jack: The output jack allows the electric guitar to be connected to an amp.